alexhaydock/pinewall/README.md

   * This is the main target platform, as it's what I actively deploy.
 This is where you can expect development, support, and prompt fixes for issues.
   * I will likely try and support new Pi revisions as they release, but nothing before the Pi 4 will be supported as previous revsions do not use a proper ethernet controller and are not capable of routing at gigabit speeds.
 * Generic x86_64 PC
-  * Supported only on a best-effort basis.
+  * Supported only on a best-effort basis and no longer automatically built by the GitLab CI processes.

 ## Every package added on top of the Alpine "Standard" profile by Pinewall